Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 There are several great spots on campus to explore and bioprospect in search of newmushrooms that could potentially be used for making materials.

-For this activityyou can explore the variety of fungal diversity outside (even theengineering quad has fungi to discover!).
+For this activity you can explore the variety of fungal diversity outside (even theengineering quad has fungi to discover!).

-Find a mushroom on campus, take a photo of it, and note your location (GPS coordinates via your phone) and other characteristics such as the surrounding ecology.Document your finding by including a paragraph description, your photo, and thelocation of your find in your PSET submission.
+Find a mushroom on campus, take a photo of it, and note your location (GPS coordinates via your phone) and other characteristics such as the surrounding ecology.
+Document your finding by including a paragraph description, your photo, and the location of your find in your PSET submission.

 Please don’t disturb or eat any mushrooms you find for this extra credit.